akaliacius/akaliacius.github.io/_drafts/async-rxjava.md

 > You may implement your own tuple or pair if **AbstractMap.SimpleEntry** feels too verbose

+---

 ## All together

-Finally, we can see all bits and peaces together
+Finally, we can put all bits and peaces together

 ```java
 // Vertx instance and web client